Philip Stanhope, 4th Earl of Chesterfield: Later years

-While continuing to attend and participate in the Upper House's proceedings, Lord Chesterfield turned down the dukedom offered him by George II, whose wrath had melted in the face of Chesterfield's diplomacy and rhetoric.
+While continuing to attend and participate in the Upper House's proceedings, Chesterfield turned down the dukedom offered to him by George II, whose wrath had melted in the face of Chesterfield's diplomacy and rhetoric.
 In 1751, seconded by George Parker, 2nd Earl of Macclesfield, the president of the Royal Society, and the mathematician James Bradley, Chesterfield greatly distinguished himself in the debates on establishing a definitive calendar for Britain and the Commonwealth.
-With the Calendar (New Style) Act 1750, he successfully established the Gregorian calendar and a calendar year that began on 1 January for the British realm.
-Informally, the calendar act also is known as the "Chesterfield's Act".
-He started gradually to withdraw from both politics and society because of his growing deafness.
+With the Calendar (New Style) Act 1750, he successfully established the Gregorian calendar and a calendar year that began on 1 January for Great Britain, which had lagged behind other European countries in adopting the Gregorian calendar.
+Informally, the Act was also known as the "Chesterfield's Act".
+After this, he gradually started to withdraw from politics and society because of his growing deafness.

 In 1755, he and Samuel Johnson had a dispute over A Dictionary of the English Language.
-Eight years previously (1747), Johnson had sent Secretary of State Chesterfield an outline of his Dictionary, along with a business offer for such; Chesterfield agreed and invested £10.
-Although Chesterfield wrote two anonymous articles for World magazine shortly before the dictionary's publication that praised both Johnson's exhaustive editorial work and the comprehensive dictionary itself, Johnson was disappointed at the lack of interest in the project from Lord Chesterfield during its compilation.
-Upset with what he saw as a lack of support from an avowed man of letters and patron of literature, Johnson wrote the Letter to Chesterfield, which dealt with the dynamics of the patron–artist relation.
-Chesterfield was not offended by the letter but instead impressed by the language.
+Eight years previously, Johnson had sent Chesterfield an outline of his Dictionary, along with a business offer for promoting the proposed work; Chesterfield agreed and invested £10.
+Although Chesterfield wrote two anonymous articles for World magazine shortly before the dictionary's publication praising both Johnson's exhaustive editorial work and the dictionary itself, Johnson was disappointed at the lack of interest in the project from Chesterfield during compilation of the dictionary.
+Upset with what he saw as a lack of support from an avowed man of letters and patron of literature, Johnson wrote the Letter to Chesterfield, which dealt with the dynamics of the patron–artist relationship.
+Chesterfield was not offended by the letter but, rather, was impressed by its language.
 After receiving it, he displayed it on a table for visitors to read and, according to Robert Dodsley, said "This man has great powers" and then he "pointed out the severest passages, and observed how well they were expressed".
 Adams told Johnson what was said, and Johnson responded, "That is not Lord Chesterfield; he is the proudest man this day".
 Adams responded, "No, there is one person at least as proud; I think, by your own account, you are the prouder man of the two".
 Johnson, finishing, said, "But mine, was defensive pride".

-In the 1760s, Chesterfield offered a cogent critique of the Stamp Act 1765 passed by George Grenville's parliament.
-In a letter to his friend, the Duke of Newcastle, Chesterfield noted the absurdity of the Stamp Act because it could not be properly enforced, but if effective, the Act would generate a revenue no greater than £8000 per year, but the annual cost of reduced trade from the American colonies would be about £1,000,000.
+In the 1760s, Chesterfield offered a cogent critique of the Stamp Act 1765 passed through Parliament by George Grenville's ministry.
+In a letter to his friend, the Duke of Newcastle, Chesterfield noted the absurdity of the Stamp Act because it could not be properly enforced, but if made effective, the Act would anyway generate a revenue no greater than £8,000 per year, but the annual cost of reduced trade from the American colonies would be about £1,000,000.